Ivana505/equestrian-centre-motion/README.md

 ### Bugs

 #### Solved
+- During the process of creating the website there were bugs where the page would crash due to incorrect path.
+Paths are corrected and images are displaying.

 #### Unsolved bugs
 During the regular check up of the Webpage I have noticed favicon.com error.
 When investigating with our Slack community I have tried to fix the issue by adding favicon.ico to my website and adding link href (<link href="./readme/favicon.ico" rel="icon" type="image/x-icon">)to head of html but it did not fix it.
-I have also tried to follow reccommendations from [Github](https://github.com/) Community [here](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/8) but nothing seem to fix this bug.
+I have also tried to follow reccommendations from [Github](https://github.com/) Community [here](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/8) but nothing seem to fix this bug.<br>
 ![unsolved bug](readme/unsolved-bug.png)